T-Pau/Anykey/Documentation/Commodore PET.md

 Keys that are currently pressed are displayed inverted.

 Keys that were previously pressed are displayed with a square frame.
 This helps detect dead keys.
 To reset the state of all keys to unpressed, hold `Clr/Home` for two seconds.

+## Keyboard Types

+### Calculator Keyboard

+This keyboard was used in the earliest pet models and in the Tynemouth Mini PET 40/80. keys are arranged in a rectangular grid.

+### Graphics Keyboard

+Khis keyboard was used in some models with 40 column displays.
+It features the graphics character on the front of the key caps and a 4x5 number block.

+### Business Keyboard

+This keyboard was used in later models with 40 column and all models with 80 column displays.
+It features digit keys on the main keyboard and a 3x4 number block.

 ## Key Labels